iliaamiri/sonarwatch-portfolio-with-api/NEW_README.md

 Tip: Make sure to review both ENV files `.env` and `.env.production` and fill the RPC endpoints as you see fit.
 There are many different RPCs that you can use but this documentation mainly focuses on Kamino plugin which uses a Solana RPC.
+- Particularly, the `PORTFOLIO_SOLANA_RPC` must be filled in order to use Kamino plugin's Jobs and Fetchers.
+Make sure you have it filled in both `.env` and `.env.production` files.

 Tip: You can set the `PORTFOLIO_API_DEBUG` variable to `true` in `.env` or `.env.production` to see API logs in production servers.
 I set it to false to follow best practices.
-But, feel free to set it to tree to test it at first.
+But, feel free to set it to free to test it at first.

 3. Install the dependencies
 ```bash